imhphari/ML-using-R/README.md

-This is a repo containg the implementation of the basic ML Concepts using RStudio:wq
+This is a repo containg the implementation of the basic ML Concepts using RStudio